matu6968/libre-gxdl/README.md

 memory freq : 672 MHz
 ```

-On older bootloaders (like on the GX6605 series) the board type can be seen in a different section:
+In some bootloaders (like on the GX6605 series) the board type can be seen in a different section:
 ```
 GxLoader v1.9.6-x 20170220

 cpu family	: CSKY

-chip model	: gx6605s <-- This is the key value to determine which boot file to use

-board type	: generic

-memory size	: 64 MB
+chip model	: gx6605s <-- This is the key value to determine which boot file to use board type	: generic memory size	: 64 MB
 Flash type	: mx25l32
 Flash size	: 4 MB
 ```
 To specify the bootloader file, use the `-b` argument.